Arnoldi History, Family Crest & Coats of Arms

 The surname Arnoldi was first found in the cities of Venice and Vicenza where Arnaldo Arnaldi was the first person bearing this surname.
 Arnaldo from Arezzo, born in 1052, dedicated his life to the church.
 As a result of his loyalty, Enrico III granted him all imperial concessions to the church in Siena.
 This meant that Arnaldo could essentially treat the church as his second home.

-Important Dates for the Arnoldi family
+Early History of the Arnoldi family

 This web page shows only a small excerpt of our Arnoldi research.
 Another 64 words (5 lines of text) covering the years 1613, 1640, 1724, 1364, 1358, 1465, 1532, 1721 and 1750 are included under the topic Early Arnoldi History in all our PDF Extended History products and printed products wherever possible.